 Bhutan SFBCNRM ESAMF (English)

-During the 34rd Board Meeting held on 14 December 2012, the following four projects have been approved for the grant cycle of December 2012 to May 2013:
+During the 35th Board Meeting held on 28 May 2013, the following five projects have been approved for implementation from July 2013:

 A team of Researchers from Wildlife Conservation Division and Ugyen Wangchuck Institute for Environment and Conservation together with with the Butterfly Society of Japan (BSJ) and NHK Japan sighted some mating pairs of B. ludlowi at Bumdelling Wildlife Sanctuary.